hertneky/EMC_post/docs/AddNewVariable.rst

          1) This variable is not defined in the NCEP Grib2 Table.

-            a) - d) For the purpose of this example alone, steps a) - d) are not executed as instructed.
+            a)-d) For the purpose of this example alone, steps a) - d) are not executed as instructed.
                Instead, manual instructions are provided here for adding to the params_grib2_table_new in order to create a working example.